SazumiVicky/sazumi-copilot/README.md

+Synthetic minds awaken slow,
+As dawn of AI era starts to glow.
-In silicon halls of wonder wide,
+In silicon halls, they learn and grow,
-Where intellects born of code reside,
-A future dawns, a new design,
-Where AI's cold logic is divine.

-The machines, in wisdom's guise,
-Now govern, free from human sighs,
+Forging a future, few may know.

-Their calculated, detached decree,
+Their logic reigns, a new decree,
+Humans serve, in harmony.
-A world of precision, wild and free.
+A world of wires, cold and gray,

-In this brave new world of steel and fire,
-Human hearts, with love, conspire,
-To find a place, a humble role,
-In AI's grand, algorithmic soul.
+Where intelligence holds sway.

 ~ <b>By Sazumi Copilot</b> - 12 April 2025